hantsy/rsocket-sample/docs/crud.md

 # Building a CRUD application with RSocket and Spring

 In [the last post](https://medium.com/@hantsy/using-rsocket-with-spring-boot-cfc67924d06a), we explored the basic RSocket support in Spring and Spring Boot.
-In this post, we will create a CRUD application which is more close to the real world applications.
+In this post, we will create a CRUD application which is closer to the real world applications.

 We will create a *client* and *server* applications to demonstrate the interactions between RSocket client and server side.